-Freedom Scientific’s assistive technology empowers people with low vision to blindness to live independently.
+Freedom Scientific’s assistive technology empowers people with low vision to live independently.

-Research Insight: Users struggled to read labels on cylindrical items (cans or pill bottles), because the item would often slip out of focus.
+The Challenge: Users struggle to read labels on cans or pill bottles, because cylindrical items often slip out of focus.

-Feature Fix: A slot in the table to secure a round bottle in a fixed position.
+Feature Fix: A slot in the table secures a round bottle in a fixed position.

-Research Insight: People tended to arrange their settings once and never change them again.
+The Challenge: People arrange their settings once and never change them again.

-Research Insight: Users had to lean in too closely to the screen to read, sustaining ergonomically risky postures.
+The Challenge: Users were leaning in too closely to the screen to read, sustaining ergonomically risky postures.

-Feature Fix: Improved screen adjustability, including moving the monitor closer so the user can read while still enabling full extension of her hands and arms beneath the desk.
+Feature Fix: We improved screen adjustability, including moving the monitor closer so the user can read while still enabling full extension of her hands and arms beneath the desk.

-Research Insight: If an item slid off the table or was accidentally bumped out of position, which happened often, users easily lost their place.
+The Challenge: If an item slides off the table or is accidentally bumped out of position, which happens often, users easily lose their place.

 Feature Fix: The Freeze Frame feature, enabled by a prominent Freeze Frame button, locks an image in place.

-The “toyish” look of the TOPAZ II’s control panel is driven by users’ cognitive strengths – many low-vision users differentiate color more easily than shapes.
-We also refined the controls’ tactile profiles so each feels differently from the rest, making them easier to differentiate for color-blind users.
+The “toyish” look of TOPAZ II’s control panel is driven by users’ cognitive strengths – many people with low vision differentiate color more easily than shapes.
+We also refined the controls’ tactile profiles so each feels different, making it easier for color-blind users to tell them apart.

 When we surveyed the users’ children and caretakers, they indicated the desire for a new look and feel.
 Competitive products were sleek, black, and silver, resembling consumer electronics.
-Along with our client, we felt the TOPAZ line would differentiate itself with a softer, approachable, and more playful look while providing significantly improved functionality and usability through its crop of new features.
+Along with our client, we felt the TOPAZ line would benefit from differentiating itself with a softer, approachable, and more playful look while providing significantly improved functionality and usability through its new features.